ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 You can create data volumes with customer-managed encryption by calling the [Virtual Private Cloud (VPC) API](/apidocs/vpc).

 Make a `POST /volumes` request to create a new volume encrypted using your own encryption keys.
 Use the `encryption_key` parameter to specify your customer root key (CRK), shown in the example as `crn:[...key:...]`.

+You can also specify the CRN of a root key from a different account in the `POST /volumes` call.
+For more information, see [About cross account key access and use](/docs/vpc?topic=vpc-vpc-byok-cross-acct-key&interface=ui#byok-vol-cross-acct-about).
+{: note}

 The following example creates a general-purpose data volume with customer-managed encryption.